2022 FIBA U18 African Championship

 The 2022 FIBA U18 African Championship was an international under-18 basketball competition that was held in Antananarivo, Madagascar from August 4 to 14.

-The tournament, which is also the 21st edition of the biennial competition, will qualify the top two teams to represent FIBA Africa in the 2023 FIBA Under-19 Basketball World Cup in Hungary.
+The tournament, which was also the 20th edition of the biennial competition, qualified the top two teams to represent FIBA Africa in the 2023 FIBA Under-19 Basketball World Cup in Hungary.
 This is the second time Madagascar has hosted the tournament since 2014.

 Qualification

 Qualified teams

-Includes current world ranking prior to the start of the tournament (in parenthesis).
+Includes current world ranking prior to the start of the tournament (in parentheses).